Authored by the expert who managed and guided the team behind the Philippines Property Pack

 How much are property prices expected to increase in Manila in 2026?

-As of early 2026, Manila property prices are expected to increase by approximately 4% to 7% over the full calendar year, with mid-market segments likely to outperform luxury condos that still face inventory pressure.
+As of 2026, Manila residential property prices are expected to increase by about 3% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Manila.